fbpx

 Historical Use of Psychedelics in Indigenous Cultures

-The indigenous people have unique methods of preparation and administration of these substances.
-For instance, Ayahuasca is made through a blend of two plants, and it is consumed in a ceremonial setting under the guidance of a shaman.
+Each tribe, that makes these substances, also has its exclusive method for the preparation as well as administering it.
+For example, Ayahuasca, for its making, is concocted with the blending of two plants; this is drank within sacred settings by the prescription of the shaman.
 In contrast, the San Bushmen consume Iboga, which is sourced from the roots of a tree, to induce a trance-like state during their healing rituals.
-The use of these substances was for specific purposes, such as medicinal uses, initiation rites and ceremonial purposes.
+The use of these substances was for specific purposes, such as medicinal uses, initiation rites, and ceremonial purposes.

 Why have a vision quest when you can just take peyote and watch a David Attenborough documentary?